$L^1$-Theory for Hele-Shaw flow with linear drift: Introduction and preliminaries

 \item In some models of congested crowd motion, the vector field velocity may be given by

-This means that the pedestrian choose the euclidean geodesic trajectory to the escape door to get away from the environment $\Omega.$ See that in this case the velocity vector field is outward pointing on $\Gamma_D$ as we need, but strictly inward pointing on $\Gamma_N.$ To fall into the scope of \eqref{HypV0} one needs for instance to consider \eqref{HypVexple} outside a small neighbor of $\Gamma_N$ and set $V$ to be tangential in this neighbor.
-This example constitute a typical practical situation (among many others) for which all the results of this paper may be applied. \end{enumerate}
+This means that the pedestrian choose the euclidean geodesic trajectory to the escape door to get away from the environment $\Omega.$ See that in this case the velocity vector field is outward pointing on $\Gamma_D$ as we need, but strictly inward pointing on $\Gamma_N.$ To fall into the scope of \eqref{HypV0} one needs for instance to consider \eqref{HypVexple} outside a small neighbourhood of $\Gamma_N$ and set $V$ to be tangential in this neighbor.
+This example constitute a typical practical situation (among many others) for which all the results of this paper may be applied.
+By the way, one sees that in this case \eqref{HypV} is fulfilled for any $0\leq \xi\in L^\infty(\Omega)$ (thanks to \eqref{nuh}) \end{enumerate}

 \end{remark}

 To begin with, we consider first the problem

 where $f\in L^1(Q)$ is given.